StewAlexander-com/Awesome-Mnemonics/README.md

 L - Legal
 ```

+### SWOT
-* **SWOT** - used to identify and analyze the internal and external factors that may impact a problem or decision
+* Used to identify and analyze the internal and external factors that may impact a problem or decision

 ```
 S - Strengths